oracle-livelabs/goldengate/mysql-ggs/setup/setup.md

 	>**Note:** If you're warned that your private key is too open, run `chmod 600 <privateKey>` and then try again.
 After the host is added to the list of known hosts, you can add an ampersand (&) to the end of the command to have it run in the background.

-6. Run `mysqlsh admin@localhost:3306 --sql` and then enter the MySQL database admin password from Task 2 Step 7.
+6. Run the following command and then enter the MySQL database admin password from Task 2 Step 7.

+		<copy>mysqlsh admin@localhost:3306 --sql</copy>

 7. Download and run the sample data script.